Cargo plane flying over shipping containers

 Are other countries eliminating de minimis exemptions for duties?

-The EU and U.K. are likely to end their exemption for low-value imports in 2026.
+Yes.
+The EU and U.K. are among the countries working to end their exemption for low-value imports.

 This post was first published on November 6, 2024.